ronakupadhyaya/Horizons-week-03/day5/README.md

 - `POST /api/users/login`
 - `POST /api/users/logout` (🔒)

 **Note**: Refer to the [API Documentation](https://horizons-facebook.herokuapp.com/) to look up what each route is supposed to do.
 Again, as a reminder, *you do not need to implement versioning*.
 This means that your routes should not include the **1.0** as shown in the documentation.
+Finally, you should not worry about the field `__v` in your responses (All responses in the documentation does not have the `__v` field).

+> TIP: We are storing our password as plaintext.
+Do refer to part 2 bonus if you want to implement a secure user authentication system. #bestpractices

 ### Create Routes for Posts
 Create the following routes to allow posting/commenting/liking: